mhaack/mh-site/content/posts/2023-05-06-fast-website-happy-users.md

 Google considers these Core Web Vitals to be critical indicators of a web page's user experience and uses them as a ranking factor in search results.

-{% image "/images/screenshot-goolge-pagespeed.png", "Google PageSpeed Insights Report", "small" %}
+{% image "/images/screenshot-goolge-pagespeed.png", "Google PageSpeed Insights Report", "small", "Google PageSpeed Insights Report for markus-haack.com tested on May 9th 2023" %}

 So how can websites be optimized for speed and a good Lighthouse?
 Here are some things you can do to improve website performance: